IBM/itz-support-public/Skytap/Skytap-Runbooks/Adding-Skytap-templates-to-environments-in-a-collection.md

 ![environmentform](Images/environmentform.png)

- - scroll down to Region, use the plus sign (+) to add template ids provided to you by the support team Enter each regions separately
+ Scroll down to Region, use the plus sign (+) to add template ids provided to you by the support team Enter each regions separately

 If you have Opened Ports for the templates define them using Link Patterns sections.
 Use the plus sign (+) to add all ports opened